alexanderhub/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Project repo for The Data Scientist’s Toolbox course
+Project repo for The Data Scientist’s Toolbox course.